 "For any partnership like ours to work, it’s imperative we think and act differently.
 Local people rightly ask that care is more joined up and the Partnership Board creates a way of ensuring that we work collectively on the things that matter most.
 We depend on one another to give every child the best start in life and to give people the opportunity to live and age well.
 The Board is a step forward in making this a reality right across West Yorkshire and Harrogate."

-The importance of joining up care for people at a local level in the six local areas of Bradford District and Craven; Calderdale, Harrogate, Kirklees, Leeds and Wakefield is at the heart of local and West Yorkshire and Harrogate plans.
+The importance of joining up care for people at a local level in the five local areas of Bradford District and Craven; Calderdale, Kirklees, Leeds and Wakefield is at the heart of local and West Yorkshire plans.
 All decisions on services are made as locally and as close to people as possible.
-To achieve this local health and care system requires democratic accountability and the eight councils involved in the Partnership (Bradford, Calderdale, Craven, Harrogate, Kirklees, Leeds, North Yorkshire and Wakefield) are equal partners around the top table.
+To achieve this local health and care system requires democratic accountability and the six councils involved in the Partnership (Bradford, Calderdale, Craven, Kirklees, Leeds, and Wakefield) are equal partners around the top table.

 There will be no change in the legal powers or duties of all organisations involved that are represented on the Board - put simply; the Board will oversee a closer and more collaborative way of working towards shared goals.

 The Board will meet in public every three months, four times a year.
 To register your interest in attending these meetings or to ask a question before the meeting takes place please email Westyorkshire.ICS@nhs.net or call 01924 317659.
 You can also watch the meeting live on our website.